Easy Egg Drop Soup With Vegetables

 - 1/2 teaspoon -1 tsp sesame oil

-- Optional: 1 tbsp soy sauce, 1 tsp sriracha, 1/2 tsp rice vinegar
+- Optional: 1 tablespoon low sodium soy sauce, 1 tsp sriracha, 1/2 tsp rice vinegar

 BOIL BROTH WITH CARROTS: Bring broth to boil in a medium-large pot.
 Add carrots and ginger (and soy sauce if using).
 Lower heat to medium and simmer for about 2 minutes.